Tellusant/docs/articles-posts/economic-and-policy-sentiment-zaf.md

 ---
 title: "South Africa Economic & Policy Sentiment Analysis Leveraging AI"
-description:  "This article shows how we use semantic analysis of qualitative reports using automated parsing, scoring, and weighting, leveraging a trained AI model."
+description:  "This article shows how we use semantic analysis of qualitative reports using automated parsing, scoring and weighting, leveraging a trained AI model."
 image: /assets/social-card-pub.png
 ---

 # South Africa Economic & Policy Sentiment Analysis Leveraging AI
-This article shows how we use semantic analysis of qualitative reports using automated parsing, scoring, and weighting, leveraging a trained AI model.
+This article shows how we use semantic analysis of qualitative reports using automated parsing, scoring and weighting, leveraging a trained AI model.

 In 2017, our chairman, Staffan Canback, wrote an opinion piece in the South African newspaper Business Times: [_Ending South Africa's Forever Recession_](https://www.linkedin.com/pulse/ending-south-africas-forever-recession-staffan-canback-g0fye/?trackingId=Xxg5IuUvTTiH%2BUic5XKbZQ%3D%3D).
 As part of the background analysis, he did a semantic analysis of South Africa's economic and policy contect.
 Even in 2017 it was possible to do this with word cloud tools.
 Primitive, but they worked.